dothinh115/ekspressjs/README.md

 10. ✅ Pushes to ECR (or Docker Hub)
 11. ✅ Deploys to EKS cluster
 12. ✅ Sets up autoscaling (if enabled)
-13. ✅ Configures secrets and environment variables
+13. ✅ Configures secrets and environment variables (supports .env files)
 14. ✅ **Your app is accessible via domain immediately after deployment!**

 ## Requirements